devlocalhost/pyspodl/README.md

 + Now you can use pyspodl like this: `python3 pyspodl`

 # the config file
 Before you start using pyspodl, you need to fill out the config file.
-Open the config file and add your account email and password (line 2 and 3).
-Then set the `download_path`, line 11

 ## config entries
 + `email`: your account email